UK-Export-Finance/dtfs2/README.md

-# dtfs2

 ![Pipeline](https://github.com/notbinary/dtfs2/workflows/Pipeline/badge.svg)

+# UKEF Trade Finance Service

+This repository contains the code for the UK Export Finance Trade Finance Service.

-### Setup
+## Setup

 Prerequisites

  * Version 13 or later of `node` with a corresponding `npm`
  * Docker and Docker Compose

+### Tech stack

+The main technologies here are:

+ * node/npm
+ * webpack
+ * Govuk and MoJ Ddesign systems
+ * mongodb
+ * docker and docker-compose
+ * cypress

-Secrets
+### Secrets

-Along with `secrets/set_jwt_keypair.sh` you'll need the following scripts to set environment variables when running the build.
-The list of variables can be seen in the environment build workdlows under [`.github/workflows`](.github/workflows):
+Along with `secrets/set_jwt_keypair.sh` you'll need the following scripts to set environment variables when running the build:

  * `set_azure_api_keys.sh`
  * `set_companies_house_api_key.sh`
  * `set_gov_notify_api_key.sh`

+The list of variables can be seen in the environment build workdlows under [`.github/workflows`](.github/workflows)

-Steps
+### Steps

- * clone this repo
+ * Clone this repo
- * if you have a Companies House API key, it can be stored in a one-line text file called `companies_house_api_key.txt` (named in `.gitignore`).
-This will be picked up and used by `bin/pipeline.sh`.
-E.g.: `echo "abc123456XYZ" > companies_house_api_key.txt`
- * API keys for Azure filestore requires file './secrets/set_azure_api_keys.sh' ( ./secrets folder is added to .gitignore), whcih set the relevant .env variables. add 'source [YOUR_PROJECT_PATH]/secrets/set_azure_api_keys.sh' to .bashrc to automatically set env variables. set_azure_api_keys.sh has been pinned to dtfs2-dev channel on UKEF-DTFS slack
+ * Add the environment variable scripts noted above to the `secrets` folder
- * run `npm install` in the root directory of the repo
+ * Run `npm run pipeline` in the root directory of the repo to run a full build and test
- * run `docker-compose up --build` to start up an environment
+ * After running the pipeline, you can use `docker-compose up` to start up your local environment
- * navigate to `utils/mock-data-loader`
- * run `npm install`
- * run `node re-insert-mocks.js`
+ * To refresh the data in the database, navigate to `utils/mock-data-loader`, run `npm install`and then `node re-insert-mocks.js`
- * navigate back to the root directory of the repo
- * run `docker-compose down`
- * run `npm run pipeline` to run a full build and test that confirms you've got a working environment.

 NB this code has been developed on Mac OS and runs in Linux containers.
-You may need to adjust some instructions if you need to run it on Windows.
+You may need to adjust some steps if you need to run it on Windows.

 ### Testing